betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/FrequentlyAskedQuestions.md

 group.
 If you need help with compiler errors, make sure you have tried [Google Mock Doctor](#How_am_I_supposed_to_make_sense_of_these_horrible_template_error.md) first.

-## When I call a strategy on my mock object, the strategy for the real object is invoked instead.
+## When I call a schedulingStrategy on my mock object, the schedulingStrategy for the real object is invoked instead.
 What's the problem? ##

-In order for a strategy to be mocked, it must be _virtual_, unless you use the [high-perf dependency injection technique](CookBook.md#mocking-nonvirtual-methods).
+In order for a schedulingStrategy to be mocked, it must be _virtual_, unless you use the [high-perf dependency injection technique](CookBook.md#mocking-nonvirtual-methods).

 ## I wrote some matchers.
 After I upgraded to a new version of Google Mock, they no longer compile.
 What's going on? ##